 Your pillow causing headaches could be a sign your pillow is too soft or too hard, and not pressure-relieving enough.
 An adequate pillow allows your spine to remain aligned and ensures no neck pain when you wake up.

 A headache from pillow pressure is easily identifiable, take a good look at your pillow and if your head is too low or too high on the pillow, consider switching to a pillow that allows your spine to remain in alignment.
-Nolah offers a completely adjustable pillow with contouring shredded foam filling, the Nolah Squishy Pillow.
+Nolah offers a completely adjustable pillow with shredded foam filling, the Nolah Squishy Pillow.
 We also offer a contouring Cooling Foam Pillow made with Nolah AirFoam™.